numantepe/studywise/README.md

 If the answer is yes, then you've come to the right place!

-StudyWise is a website that systematically creates a daily recap/study schedule using simple and yet effective scientifically proven methods from the book, A mind for Numbers, written by Barbara Oakley.
+StudyWise is a website that systematically creates a daily review/study schedule using simple and yet effective scientifically proven methods from the book, A mind for Numbers, written by Barbara Oakley.

+Using this website will significantly help you retain any information or material in the long term.

 You can register to the website below right now!